vgonzalo/feedbackers-frontend/README.md

 Publish to S3
 -------------

-First you need to create in the root directory a file called awsconfig.json and define the Access Key, the Access Secret Key and the bucket name with the following example:
+First you need to create in the root directory a file called awsconfig.json and define the Access Key, the Access Secret Key and the bucket name as in the following example:

 ```
 {